sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 It is RECOMMENDED that servers provide cache information through HTTP headers and make the cache valid for at least one week.
+An OP SHOULD document its change procedure.
+In order to support automated transitions to configuraion updates, an OP SHOULD only make non-breaking changes and retain backward compatability when possible.
+It is RECOMMENDED an OP monitors usage of outdated configuration options used by any Relying Party and actively work with their administrators to update configurations.
+The above on caching an changed MUST be applied for the `jwks_uri` containing the OP's key set.

 The server MUST provide its public key in JWK Set format, such as the following 2048-bit RSA key: